OleSkaar/Plunder/Index/Combat.md

 Spell attacks are made using Intelligence.

-### Fumbles
-A natural 1 on an attack roll is a miss regardless of the target’s Defense and results in a mishap.
-This means that they slam their weapon into a nearby obstacle, overextend their bow, or overcharge their arcane focus.
-The item is damaged and takes one Notch.

 ## Hit Points and Wounds
 Hit Points are a measure of your stamina and ability to avoid getting seriously injured.